 As a small academic community, members of the faculty participate significantly in the life of the institution.
 There are a large number of committees on which faculty members serve.
 Two important elected faculty committees are the Committee on Faculty Procedures, which is responsible for the agendas for faculty meetings and for various matters concerning faculty procedures, and the Council on Educational Policy, which is concerned with matters of basic academic policy.
 Faculty policies and procedures which have been legislated by faculty vote may be found within the Handbook for Instructional Staff found in the Handbooks & Policies section of the Faculty Quick Links.

 The Committee on Faculty Procedures assigns faculty to committees each year.
-The current committee assignments of faculty members may be found on the Committee Membership List [pdf].
+The full list of current committees and assignments of faculty members may be found on the Committee Membership List [pdf].
+Listed here are some of those committees.

 College Judiciary Committee